PaulW/rp2040-keyboard-converter/README.md

 The project is licensed under **GPLv3** or later.
 [Pico-SDK](https://github.com/raspberrypi/pico-sdk) and [TinyUSB](https://github.com/hathach/tinyusb) stack have their own license respectively, and as such remain intact in any included portions of code from those shared resources.

-Ringbuffer implementation is from the official [TMK](https://github.com/tmk/tmk_keyboard) repository.
+Ringbuffer implementation is on the one from the [TMK](https://github.com/tmk/tmk_keyboard) repository.

 ## Supported Keyboards